igharjot/DevOps/90DaysOfDevOps/Day-39/cicd-concepts.md

 Write in your notes:

 1. What can go wrong?
+Many things can break when multiple developers deploy manually:

+- Code conflicts : Two developers may deploy different versions of code and overwrite each other’s changes.
+- Human error : Someone might forget a step (run migrations, install dependencies, restart services, etc.).
+- Wrong version deployed : A developer might accidentally deploy an old branch instead of the latest code.
+- Downtime : Incorrect deployment steps can crash the production server.
+- Untracked changes : Someone may modify files directly on the server and the repo no longer matches production.
+- No rollback strategy : If the deployment breaks the system, it may take time to manually fix or revert.
+- Dependency mismatch : Production environment may not have the same packages or versions.

-2. What does "it works on my machine" mean and why is it a real problem?
+3. What does "it works on my machine" mean and why is it a real problem?

+4.
-3. How many times a day can a team safely deploy manually?
+5. How many times a day can a team safely deploy manually?

 ---